 Promotional materials, such as product descriptions and photographs, are also protected by copyright.
 When unauthorized dealers use them, the first sale doctrine doesn’t apply to them because they are not being purchased and resold, they are being unlawfully copied.

 In the case of infringing promotional images or text, in the U.S. they can be removed under the Digital Millennium Copyright Act (DMCA).
 This means that even if products can be resold, unauthorized sellers cannot use the brand’s photos or text to do so.
 And if they don’t use them, it may affect their sales as well as help to differentiate the authorized sellers from the unauthorized ones.

 It’s important to note that when a trademark rights owner or an authorized distributor sell on the same online marketplace, they may not be protected.
 Marketplaces, such as Amazon, require permanent license to all material used to create a product’s detail page.
 Then Amazon may allow other sellers to use the product detail page to sell identical products.

-When it comes to understanding gray markets and how to fight them, Wiser Market has both the knowledge and the expertise to help your brand online.
+When it comes to understanding gray marketing and how to fight it, Wiser Market has both the knowledge and the expertise to help your brand online.

 For a true solution to brand owners and manufacturers around the world, Wiser Market is proud to deliver its Parallel Import Control System (PICS), a solution for eliminating parallel import activity.